wp-plugins/nextgen-facebook/readme.txt

 	* Refactored the Buffer, Pinterest, and Tumblr sharing button code to use the new NgfbOpengraph get_the_media_urls() method.

 == Upgrade Notice ==

+= 8.6.4.1 =

+Fixed a NGFB_CACHEDIR constant variable name, fixed WooCommerce and WPeCommerce term description code to use the 'ngfb_description_seed' filter (Pro version).

 = 8.6.4 =